conan-io/docs/mastering/policies.rst

         default_options = {"Poco:shared": True, "OpenSSL:shared": True}
         build_policy = "always" # "missing"

-These build policies are especially useful if the package creator doesn't want to provide binary package, for example, with header only libraries.
+These build policies are especially useful if the package creator doesn't want to provide binary package; for example, with header only libraries.

-The ``always`` policy, will retrieve the sources each time the package is installed so it can be useful for providing a "latest" mechanism or ignoring the uploaded binary packages.
+The ``always`` policy will retrieve the sources each time the package is installed, so it can be useful for providing a "latest" mechanism or ignoring the uploaded binary packages.

 The package pattern can be referred as a case-sensitive fnmatch pattern of the package name or the full package reference.